socialize/socialize-sdk-android/README.rst

 =================

 In order to run the tests you need *either* an Android 4.4 device or emulator.
-We recommend using the Genymotion Android virtualization platform avaialable here: http://www.genymotion.com/
+We recommend using the Genymotion Android virtualization platform available here: http://www.genymotion.com/

 Ensure the device/emulator is connected and available::